Updated on August 30th, 2022 by Bob Ciura

 Investors should focus on owning the best names in the market when designing a portfolio that can provide income for retirement.
 Companies that have a dominant industry position are often able to navigate challenging economic conditions.
 Many of these companies also have long histories of raising dividends, making their stocks good sources of income.

-Realty Income Corporation (O) possess all of these qualities, making the stock a strong candidate for purchase.
+Realty Income Corporation possess all of these qualities, making the stock a strong candidate for purchase.

 Source: Investor Presentation

-Realty Income operates a highly diversified business model, which includes nearly 1,100 clients spread across 70 different industries.
+Realty Income operates a highly diversified business model, which includes 1,125clients spread across 72 different industries.
 No client accounts for more than 4.1% of the portfolio and no industry contributes more than 10.2% of annual revenue.
 The trust has properties in every U.S. state and recently expanded to the U.K. and Spain through a merger with VEREIT.

-A strong business model has enabled Realty Income to declare more than 620 consecutive monthly dividends since the trust went public in 1994.
-The trust has raised its dividend more than 114 times over the last 26 consecutive, making Realty Income one of three REITs that qualify as a Dividend Aristocrat.
+A strong business model has enabled Realty Income to declared 625 consecutive monthly dividends since the trust went public in 1994.
+The trust has raised its dividend more than 116 times over the last 27 consecutive years, making Realty Income one of three REITs that qualify as a Dividend Aristocrat.

-The trust’s dividend growth streak is likely to continue as its projected payout ratio for 2022 is just 75%, below the 10-year average payout ratio of 84%.
-Shares of Realty Income yield 4.6%, nearly three times the average yield for the S&P 500.
+The trust’s dividend growth streak is likely to continue as its projected payout ratio for 2022 is just 74%, below the 10-year average payout ratio of 84%.
+Shares of Realty Income yield 4.2%, which is almost triple the average yield for the S&P 500.

 This best dividend stock selection is from Aristofanis Papadatos

-Parker-Hannifin (PH) is a diversified industrial manufacturer that specializes in motion and control technologies.
-The company was founded in 1917 and has grown to a market capitalization of $30 billion with annual revenues of over $14 billion.
+Parker-Hannifin is a diversified industrial manufacturer that specializes in motion and control technologies.
+The company was founded in 1917 and has grown to a market capitalization of $37 billion with annual revenues of nearly $16 billion.

 Despite its industrial nature, Parker-Hannifin operates in a niche market, with products that are obscure but essential to the customers of the company.
 As a result, Parker-Hannifin enjoys a wide business moat.
 This is clearly reflected in the exceptional dividend growth record of the company.
 Parker-Hannifin has raised its dividend for 66 consecutive years and thus it belongs to the best-of-breed group of Dividend Kings.

 Parker-Hannifin has achieved its admirable dividend growth record thanks to its consistent earnings growth.
-During the last decade, the company has more than doubled its earnings per share, from $7.45 in 2012 to $15.04 in 2021.
+During the last decade, the company has grown its earnings per share by 9.7% per year on average, from $7.45 in 2012 to $18.72 in fiscal 2022, which ended on June 30th.
 It has accomplished such a strong performance primarily thanks to a series of acquisitions.
 It has acquired smaller companies and has incorporated their products efficiently in its own portfolio while it has also enjoyed great synergies from these acquisitions.

 Even better for the shareholders, business momentum has accelerated in recent years.